CZ-NIC/knot/doc/man_kdig.rst

   `draft-peltan-edns-presentation-format-01 <https://www.ietf.org/archive/id/draft-peltan-edns-presentation-format-01.html>`_.

 **+**\ [\ **no**\ ]\ **question**
   Show the question section.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **answer**
   Show the answer section.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **authority**
   Show the authority section.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **additional**
   Show the additional section.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **tsig**
   Show the TSIG pseudosection.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **stats**
   Show trailing packet statistics.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **class**
   Show the DNS class.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **ttl**
   Show the TTL value.
+Enabled by default.

 **+**\ [\ **no**\ ]\ **tcp**
   Use the TCP protocol (default is UDP for standard query and TCP for AXFR/IXFR).